My Response To The CES Letter

 My Answer

 The way Jeremy quotes the above scriptures makes it look like he quoted the whole of 3 Nephi 13:25-27.
-The little three dots “” in verse 25 before the word “Therefore”, can be hard to notice.
-It makes it appear like the 3 Nephi verses are word for word identical to the KJV Matthew verses.
+The little three dots “” in verse 25 before the word “Therefore” can be hard to notice.
+It makes it appear like the 3 Nephi verses are word-for-word identical to the KJV Matthew verses.
 They are not.
 He left out half of verse 25.
-And the part he left out is the part that makes the 3 Nephi verses consistent with the JST Matthew verses.
-So now let’s quote both sets of verses completely so that we can compare them.
+He left out the part that makes the 3 Nephi verses consistent with the JST Matthew verses.
+So now, let’s quote both sets of verses completely to compare them.

 3 NEPHI 13:25-27